How Much Does Sassa Pay Per Child?

 • You and the child must both reside in South Africa

-• You must be the primary caregiver of the child (you may be the parent, grandparent or anyone over 16 years old that is the main person responsible for caring for the child)
+• You must be the primary caregiver of the child (you may be the parent, grandparent, or anyone over 16 years old who is the main person responsible for caring for the child)

 • You must NOT be receiving any payment to care for the child